aminkhalaf/NativeBlog/README.md

 # NativeBlog

-*Setup Your MYSQL Database and go on with this simple blog
+*Setup Your MYSQL Database and go on with this simple blog.